oopcodecom/discounts/README.md

 4. Receive your response

-P.S You can get else json examples from request-examples folder
+P.S You can get else json examples from request-examples folder P.S.
+Try to run multiple multiple-discounts.json to see how multiple discount will be applied

 ## Warning - Not for production!
 Unit tests missed